Amrita Singh

-Amrita Singh (born 9 February 1958) is an Indian actress.
-Through her films such as Betaab and Mard, she gained popularity and became a well-known and popular actress in the 1980s.
-She took a break from acting in the early 1990s for a decade and returned to acting in 2002, occasionally playing supporting roles.
-She also made her debut on television in 2005.
-Singh keeps a low public profile and gives seldom interviews, only on occasional basis.
+Amrita Shivender Singh (born 9 February 1958) is an Indian actress who mainly works in Hindi films.
+Singh made her acting debut with Betaab (1983), and established herself as a leading actress of the 1980s and early 1990s.

+Singh appeared as a leading lady in commercially successful films such as Mard (1985), Chameli Ki Shaadi (1986), Naam (1986), Khudgarz (1987), Thikana (1987), Waaris (1988), Toofan (1989), Dil Aashna Hai (1992), Aaina (1993), and Rang (1993).
+For Aaina, she won the Filmfare Award for Best Supporting Actress.

+In 1993, Singh took a break from acting.
+She returned to films with 23rd March 1931: Shaheed (2002), and received praise for her performance in Kalyug (2005), Shootout at Lokhandwala (2007), 2 States (2014), Hindi Medium (2017), and Badla (2019).

+Singh has also starred in the television soap opera Kkavyanjali (2005–2006).
+She was married to actor Saif Ali Khan from 1991 to 2004, with whom she has two children, Bollywood actors Sara Ali Khan and Ibrahim Ali Khan.

 Early life

-Amrita Singh was born on 9 February 1958 to Rukhsana Sultana and an army officer Shivinder Singh Virk.
-Her mother was a political associate of Sanjay Gandhi during the Indian Emergency in the 1970s, who became known for leading Sanjay Gandhi's sterilisation campaign in Muslim areas of Old Delhi.
+Amrita Singh was born 9 February 1958 to Rukhsana Sultana and an Indian Army Officer Shivinder Singh Virk, son of Sardar Jaspal Singh of Jandiala Guru in Amritsar and of Sardarni Mohinder Kaur, daughter of the late Sir and Lady Sobha Singh of New Delhi and Hadali.
+Amrita's aunt Raymon Singh is married to HH Raja Vijayendra Singh, the present Raja Sahib of Nalagarh Princely State.
+She has a half-sister named Aneesa and a half-brother named Jaiveer from her dad's second marriage.
+Her father remarried when Amrita was 11 years old post his divorce with Rukshana Sultana.
+Her mother was a political associate of Sanjay Gandhi during the Indian Emergency in the 1970s, who became known for leading Sanjay Gandhi's sterilisation campaign in the Muslim areas of Old Delhi.
 Through her paternal grandmother Mohinder Kaur, Amrita is the great-granddaughter of Sobha Singh, one of the builders of New Delhi, the grandniece of the late novelist Khushwant Singh, and great-grandniece of politician Ujjal Singh.
-The actress Begum Para is her great-aunt and her husband was Nasir Khan, who is the brother of Dilip Kumar.
-Actor Ayub Khan is her uncle (second cousin once removed).
+The actress Begum Para is her great-aunt, whose husband, Nasir Khan, is the brother of Dilip Kumar.
 Singh was a childhood friend of Shah Rukh Khan.
 Their mothers often worked together in the Old Delhi area and Singh attended the same school as Khan's sister, Shahnaz.

-Singh attended Modern School in New Delhi and is fluent in English, Punjabi and Hindi.
+Singh attended Modern School in New Delhi and is fluent in Punjabi, Cantonese and Swahili.